-"the Act" means the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013);
+"the Act" means the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013), Spatial Planning and Land Use Management Regulations: Land Use Management and General Matters, 2015 and any subsidiary legislation or other legal instruments issued in terms thereof;

-"township register" means an approved subdivision register of a township in terms of the Deeds Registries Act, 1937 (Act No. 47 of 1937);
+"township register" means an approved subdivision register of a township in terms of the Deeds Registries Act;

-"traditional communities" means communities recognised in terms of section 3 of the Mpumalanga Traditional Leadership and Governance Act, 2005 (Act No. 3 of 2005).
+"traditional communities" means communities recognised in terms of section 3 of the Limpopo Traditional Leadership and Governance Act, (insert number and year).